bzigterman/bzigterman.github.io/projects/covid.md

 Charts for Champaign County are posted weekly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignCovid">@ChampaignCovid@mastodon.social</a>.

-More information about wastewater surveillance available from the [CDC](https://covid.cdc.gov/covid-data-tracker/#wastewater-surveillance) and the [Illinois Wastewater Surveillance System](https://iwss.uillinois.edu/wastewater-treatment-plant/159/).
+More information about wastewater surveillance available from the [Illinois Wastewater Surveillance System](https://iwss.uillinois.edu/wastewater-treatment-plant/159/).

 ## United States